 The valuation of the future defined benefit pension obligations at December 31, 2004 indicated that these plans were underfunded.
-While this estimation has no bearing on the actual funded status of the pension plans, it resulted in the recognition of a cumulative other comprehensive loss of \$10.3 million at December 31, 2004.
+While this estimation has no bearing on the actual funded status of the pension plans, it resulted in a cumulative other comprehensive loss of \$10.3 million on the Company's balance sheet at December 31, 2004.